acavella/cavella-blog/blog/2023-12-22-notes-improved.md

 tags: [tutorials]
 ---

 As an avid notetaker I'm always on the lookout for a better way to take notes.
 I've often tried using various digital tools to take typed notes.
-I've gone between Evernote, Onenote, among others, to my current digital notebook, Obsidian.
-And while Obsidian does fine for me, I prefer to use it to organize and catalog finished notes and collections.
+I've gone between Evernote, Onenote, among others, to my current digital notebook, Obsidian.  <!-- truncate -->And while Obsidian does fine for me, I prefer to use it to organize and catalog finished notes and collections.
 I have never found a more natural way of taking on the fly notes than plane old pen and paper.

 The drawback with pen and paper is simple, organization.
 I find myself with notebooks full of unorganized notes and no great way to index them.
 As I'm sure many others do, I often find myself searching through page after page looking to refer back to a note I wrote previously on a topic.